angaza/nexus-channel-models/nexus_id_spec.md

 +-----------+-----------------+
 ```

-* 2-byte 'Authority ID' indicating what party assigned the device ID
+* 2-byte 'Authority ID' indicating what party assigned the Device ID
 * 4-byte 'Device ID' unique for all IDs assigned from a given authority

-Manufacturers are assigned a unique Authority ID by the maintainer of Nexus
+Authority IDs are assigned by an administrator of Nexus IDs (currently only Angaza,
-(currently Angaza).
-Manufacturers can then serialize a practically infinite
-number of Device IDs according to their own practices and preferences.
+but in the future this could be an industry-wide organization like GOGLA).
+Authority
+IDs function to define unique address spaces.
+For example, the special Authority ID
+`0x0000` is reserved for PAYG IDs, that is, IDs that are meant to be used for devices
+registered on PAYG software platforms.

+To a manufacturer of a PAYG device, it is possible, then, to request a single Nexus ID
+in this Authority ID space for use as an internal serial number, a PAYG ID, and an ID
+usable for inter-device communication with Nexus Channel Core!

+Because Device IDs within a given Authority ID are administered by a central authority
-As long as all manufacturers guarantee that they are using their own Authority
+and globally unique, as long as participating manufacturers guarantee that there are no
-ID and that there are no collisions within their own Device ID space, then there
+collisions within their own assigned Device ID space, then there cannot be any identity
-cannot be any identity collisions between devices communicating on the same Nexus
+collisions between devices using Nexus IDs.
-Channel Core network.

 ## External vs. Internal Identifiers